ArduPilot/ardupilot_wiki/common/source/docs/common-rssi-received-signal-strength-indication.rst

 RSSI embedded in a collective PPM / sum signal's channel
 --------------------------------------------------------

-It is common practice to feed all RC channels from your RC receiver to your flightcontroller using a cPPM or sBus type sum signal on a single signal wire.
+It is common practice to feed all RC channels from your RC receiver to your autopilot using a cPPM or sBus type sum signal on a single signal wire.
 Most UHF type RC systems like EZUHF, OpenLRS, Crossfire or DragonLink support embedding RSSI into a dedicated channel within this collective / sum signal stream.
 As per ArduPilot default channels 1-4 are used as input for primary control (roll, pitch, throttle, yaw), any channel number above 4 can be used to embed RSSI.
 Usually, these systems use a GUI to assign RSSI to a dedicated channel slot on your RC receiver, or have it set to a standard channel by default.
 See your respective system's user manual for reference.

-If there is an existing RC receiver connection to your flightcontroller, no additional wiring is required for using embedded RSSI:
+If there is an existing RC receiver connection to your autopilot, no additional wiring is required for using embedded RSSI:

 .. image:: ../../../images/embed_rssi.jpg
     :target: ../_images/embed_rssi.jpg